asdf-format/asdf/docs/asdf/config.rst

 With this setting enabled, asdf will continue to convert instances of subclasses of ndarray but will issue a warning when an instance is converted.
-In a future version of asdf this default will change to ``False``, a deprecation warning will be issued and finally the conversion of instances of subclasses will be removed.
+This currently defaults to ``False`` and issues a deprecation warning if enabled.
+In a future version of asdf this setting will be removed.

-Defaults to ``True``.
+Defaults to ``False``.

 default_version
 ---------------